AkshayGadekar/bulkExportCSV/README.md

     'dir' => 'exportCSV',

     /*
-    * When CSV gets prepared successfully, mention the method to call
+    * When CSV gets prepared successfully, mention the public method to call
-    * method will receive bulkExport configuration used at the time of export as parameter */
+    * method will receive bulkExport configuration used at the time of export as a parameter
+    * Method given below is an examaple but it does exist at BulkExportCSV model */
     'call_on_csv_success' => [
-        'namespace' => 'App\Http\Controllers\BulkExportCSVController',
+        'namespace' => 'App\Models\BulkExportCSV',
-        'method' => 'getCSV'
+        'method' => 'handleCSV'
     ],

     /*
-    * When CSV gets failed i.e. if any job fails, mention the method to call
+    * When CSV gets failed i.e. if any job fails, mention the public method to call
-    * method will receive bulkExport configuration used at the time of export as parameter
+    * method will receive bulkExport configuration used at the time of export as a parameter
-    */
+    * Method given below is an examaple but it does exist at BulkExportCSV model */
     'call_on_csv_failure' => [
-        'namespace' => 'App\Http\Controllers\BulkExportCSVController',
+        'namespace' => 'App\Models\BulkExportCSV',
-        'method' => 'errorCSV'
+        'method' => 'handleFailedCSV'
     ],

     /*